FAQ's - Submitting Proposals

 If you wish to change your own name (e.g., in the case of marriage, divorce, etc.) or affiliation, then you simply need to login to your profile on the AAAL website to change how your name appears in the membership records.

-However, if you make the name change after the program has gone to press, the earlier version of your name may still appear in the program.
+However, if you make the name change after the program has been finalized, the earlier version of your name may still appear in the conference program app.

-Notices of proposal acceptances and rejections usually go out in October or November.
-There is no exact date: the timing may vary from year to year, depending on the number of submissions, the space available on the program, and when the proposal reviewers complete the process.
+Notices of proposal acceptances and rejections usually go out in October.
+The timing may vary from year to year, depending on the number of submissions, the space available on the program, the date of the conference, and when the proposal reviewers complete the process.

 Each year we receive a very high number of proposals for consideration.
-Given the limitations of time and space on the program, the acceptance rate is generally under 50%.
+Given the limitations of time and space on the program and in conference hotels, the acceptance rate is generally under 50%.
 As a result, the review process is particularly stringent, and acceptances are highly competitive.

 Each proposal will be reviewed by two scholars specializing in the strand to which you submit your proposal.
-You will be able to access the reviewers’ comments (should they provide them) and ratings after the adjudication process is complete.
 Instructions for accessing your reviews will be provided in your proposal notification email.
+Please note that many factors need to be taken into account when creating the final program schedule, including even representation across strands.
+This can influence final decisions as well.

-Once the review process is complete, you will be provided with a link in the notification email, which will allow you to access the reviewers’ comments about your proposal.
+Once the review process is complete, you will be provided with a link in the notification email, which will allow you to access the reviewers’ comments on your proposal.

 No. Due to the large number of submissions, proposals cannot be reconsidered once the review process has closed.